cashew-olddew/Universal-Transition-Shader/README.md

 ## Introduction

+_Hint:_ You can watch a brief guide video of the shader on my [youtube channel](https://www.youtube.com/watch?v=PtBZs7OvR2Y).

 This shader provides a flexible and highly customizable system for creating animated transitions between visual elements in a Godot project.
 It supports a wide variety of transition styles, such as:

 - **Directional Wipes**: (left, right, top, bottom, diagonal)